Almac Staff Raise Funds For Northern Ireland Charities

 Staff at Almac today handed over £10,000 to representatives of local charities following recent exciting fundraising efforts.

-Staff also handed over a check for £1,450 to the Northern Ireland Chest Heart and Stroke Association and another check for the same amount to the Northern Ireland Cancer Fund for Children.
+Staff also handed over a cheque for £1,450 to the Northern Ireland Chest Heart and Stroke Association and another cheque for the same amount to the Northern Ireland Cancer Fund for Children.

 Elaine Gibson and Heather Stevenson led the efforts to raise the cash for these two charities at the annual Almac ball attended by 900 employees held in a marquee at the site.

 “The annual Almac ball is the social highlight of the year for the Almac family.
 The generosity of our staff on the evening enables us to donate to both these charities and we are very pleased to do so,” said Elaine.